-- 9. Sunglasses and bandanas shall not to be worn in school or on school buses. - D. Dress requirements for Grades 9 through 12.
-In addition to the above, students in grades 9 through 12 will adhere to the following guidelines: - 1.
-Athletic shorts, sweat pants, and track or wind suits shall not be worn to school. - 2.
+- 7. Students may not wear hats, caps, hoods, or head coverings in school buildings or on school premises.
+Exceptions include headgear worn with a school uniform as directed by the staff sponsor to be worn during the school day, religious headwear, and head coverings to be worn outside during extreme weather.
+Sunglasses cannot be worn on the face covering the eyes during indoor school activities. - 8.
 With the approval of the Principal, student participants of scheduled school-sponsored activities, e.g., dance team, cheerleaders, drama class, etc., may dress in a manner that does not conform to the dress code as long as the dress is consistent with the traditional uniform or costume of the activity.

-E. Bodily Ornamentation.
+D. Bodily Ornamentation.

-- 1. As a safety requirement, students shall remove any jewelry or ornamental devices appended to the body by piercing or clamping, or otherwise imbedded, as a prerequisite to participating in athletics or physical education.
-If the Principal or designee deems an ornamental device to be a safety hazard to the wearer or anyone else engaged in any other activity (laboratory etc.), it shall be removed by the student. - 2.
-As a safety requirement and to avoid the risk of injury or infection, neither other students nor school personnel shall be allowed to assist in the removal of ornamental devices appended by piercing or clamping, or otherwise imbedded.
-If a student refuses to remove an appended item, or if an appended item cannot be removed by the student, or if the item cannot be removed without risk of injury or shedding bodily fluid (infection risk), the student shall not be allowed to participate in the activity, will not receive credit for the activity, and will be recorded as an unexcused absence. - 3.
-In general, students are encouraged to remove all other types of jewelry or ornamentation prior to participating in the activities noted.
-The Principal or designee may require the removal of other jewelry or ornamentation not appended by piercing, clamping, or imbedding if deemed to be a safety hazard. - F. Applicability.
-Requirements of the dress code apply to all students unless exceptions are granted due to a student's disability or medical condition.
-The Principal may approve other exceptions. - G. Determination of Violations and Suspension.
+In general, students are encouraged to remove all other types of jewelry or ornamentation prior to participating in the activities.
+The Principal or designee may require the removal of other jewelry or ornamentation not appended by piercing, clamping, or imbedding if deemed to be a safety hazard.
+As a safety requirement, students shall remove any jewelry or ornamental devices appended to the body by piercing or clamping, or otherwise imbedded, as a prerequisite to participating in athletics or physical education.
+If the Principal or designee deems an ornamental device to be a safety hazard to the wearer or anyone else engaged in any other activity (laboratory etc.), it shall be removed by the student.

+As a safety requirement and to avoid the risk of injury or infection, other students or school personnel shall not be allowed to assist in the removal of ornamental devices appended by piercing or clamping, or otherwise imbedded.
+If a student refuses to remove an appended item, or if an appended item cannot be removed by the student, or if the item cannot be removed without risk of injury or shedding bodily fluid (infection risk), the student shall not be allowed to participate in the activity, will not receive credit for the activity, and will be recorded as an unexcused absence.

+- E. Applicability.
+Requirements of the dress code apply to all students unless exceptions are granted due to a student's disability, religious beliefs or medical condition.
+The Principal may approve other exceptions. - F. Determination of Violations and Suspension.
 The Principal or designee is authorized to determine inappropriate dress and to declare violations of these requirements.
 Students will not be allowed to attend school if their appearance or dress constitutes a safety hazard or disrupts the orderly operation of school.
-The Principal may prohibit attire and appearance not specifically addressed in paragraphs C and D above, if it disrupts or has the potential for disrupting the orderly operation of school or poses a safety risk.
+The Principal may prohibit attire and appearance not specifically addressed in paragraphs C above, if it disrupts or has the potential for disrupting the orderly operation of school or poses a safety risk.
 Any student violating the dress code may be suspended for the remainder of the school day.
+Procedures will be developed by the superintendent as stated in board policy "Superintendent's Responsibilities, Qualifications, and Appointment".